 For the purpose of subclause (1)(b), 'closing deferred tax' is determined in accordance with the formula-

-opening deferred tax + tax effect of temporary differences - tax effect of amortisation of initial difference in asset values + deferred tax balance relating to assets acquired in the disclosure year in question + cost allocation adjustment.
+opening deferred tax + tax effect of temporary differences - tax effect of amortisation of initial difference in asset values + deferred tax balance relating to assets acquired in the disclosure year in question – deferred tax balance relating to assets disposed of in the disclosure year in question + cost allocation adjustment.

 For the purpose of subclause (2), 'deferred tax balance relating to assets acquired in the disclosure year in question' means the amount of deferred tax associated with the assets acquired by the GDB from another regulated supplier, excluding the reversal of temporary adjustments arising as a consequence of the sale, as determined in accordance with input methodologies applicable to the regulated services that the assets in question were used to supply.